sylviachen0513/Scholar_Name_Disambiguation_with_Search_enhanced_LLM_Across_Language/README.md

 ## Datasets
 There are two data sets involved in the project, one is from the list of scholars who have won major awards, and the other is from the introduction of the authors of the papers.
 We have prepared a data set for testing purposes, which you can download and use.
 ## Function call
+- profile_extract_agent.py: Return structured profile of the scholar
-- get_talent_doc.py: Get and organize scholar information
+- name_translate_agent.py: Partially translate certain information
-- compare_function.py: Compare scholars
+- disambiguation_agent.py: Compare the structured information
 ### Input format requirements:
 The input string must conform to the json format of the dictionary type, and the corresponding format of each key-value pair is as follows:
 - name:str